PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 A store owner might not find the user’s standard roles significant enough.
 In the custom roles settings, a store owner can define the exact needs for each role in his business.

-(1) To create a new role, Click the “+ Add role button.“
+(1) To create a new role, Click the "+ Add role" button.

 ![image](assets/en/57.png)

-(2) Enter a Role name, for example, “Cashier. “
+(2) Enter a Role name, for example, "Cashier".

 ![image](assets/en/58.png)